-I’m partnering with Wheatsville Co-op today to bring you this hearty and elegant recipe for New York Strip Steak with Creamy Mushroom Leek Sauce, perfect for a special fall dinner party or Sunday Supper!
-Grab the recipe and enter the Wheatsville Co-op Gift Card Giveaway below!
+This hearty and elegant recipe for New York Strip Steak with Creamy Mushroom Leek Sauce is perfect for a special fall dinner party or Sunday Supper!

 When I think fall foods there are a lot of foods that I crave and that inspire me in the kitchen.
 I get inspired by all the fresh seasonal produce, pumpkin, apple, butternut squash, pears, cranberries and pomegranate.
 I get excited for special foods and dishes that we typically only eat for the holidays that come around this time of year, my birthday, Halloween, Thanksgiving and Christmas.
 I also crave hearty, comforting, stick to your ribs meals like soups, chili, casseroles, pasta dishes and steakhouse dinners.